-The Professional Staff Association at Rhode Island College (PSA@RIC) is the bargaining unit for approximately 165 employees in a variety of administrative, non-teaching faculty and technical staff positions at the college.
+The Professional Staff Association at Rhode Island College (PSA@RIC) is the bargaining unit for individuals in a variety of administrative, non-teaching faculty and technical staff positions at the college.
 The PSA@RIC is Local 3302 of the American Federation of Teachers (AFT), affiliated with the AFLCIO and is a proud partner in the effort to provide top-quality educational services at Rhode Island College.

 Alumni in Public Service